Book your dream trip with Elsewhere by Lonely Planet

 Sea-to-sky beauty surrounds the laid-back, cocktail-loving metropolis of Vancouver.
 There are skiable mountains on the outskirts, beaches fringing the coast and Stanley Park’s thick rainforest just steps from downtown’s gleaming skyscrapers.

-Shop and stroll through the diverse and charming neighborhoods – you may even spot a celebrity along the way.
+Pack a picnic and enjoy the (legally allowed) summer park drinking before strolling through the diverse and charming neighborhoods – you may even spot a celebrity.
 Known as “Hollywood North,” Vancouver is the filming location for many TV and film productions shot throughout the year.

 Planning tip: With its mild climate and beautiful beaches, Vancouver is definitely one of the best places in Canada to visit in summer.